-Adding functionality as well as style, this faucet from Moen is a 4-inch center-set unit.
-It features a threaded hose spout that gives unrestricted water flow.
-It’s also possibile to attach a garden hose or other attachments, making it an excellent option for an outdoor sink.
+Providing functionality as well as style, this laundry faucet from Moen is a 4-inch center-set unit.
+It has a threaded hose spout that gives unrestricted water flow.
+It is possible to attach a garden hose attachment or other tools, making this an excellent option for an outdoor sink.

-Featuring tamper-resistant screws, this faucet is a nice choice for sinks in unprotected locations.
-Each tap is clearly color-coded to indicate at a glance which one is for hot and cold.
-The position of the handle style taps makes it easy to see whether the water is on or off — handy when an attachment is being used at a distance from the sink.
+With tamper-resistant screws, this faucet is a strong choice for sinks in unprotected locations.
+Each tap is clearly color-coded to indicate which one is for hot and cold.
+The position of the handle style taps makes it easy to see whether the water is on or off — handy when an attachment is being used away from the sink.

-Made out of cast brass, this is a heavy-duty faucet with an attractive chrome finish.
-It’s backed by Moen’s 5-year warranty and is easy to install.
+Made from cast brass, this is a heavy-duty faucet with an attractive chrome finish.
+It’s protected by Moen’s 5-year warranty and is easy to install.

 Great for High Traffic Spaces

-Tamper-resistant screws keep your investment safely in place even in areas that see a lot of public traffic.
+Tamper-resistant screws keep your investment safely secured even in areas that see a lot of public traffic.
 If you run a business or have a communal space in need of a utility faucet, this is a good option.

-Made of heavy-duty cast brass, this unit is intended to last.
-It won’t damage easily and will withstand frequent heavy use.
-Backed by Moen’s exceptional 5-year warranty, you can be sure this faucet is built to last.
+Made of heavy-duty cast brass, this unit is built to last.
+It won’t be damaged easily and will withstand frequent heavy use.
+Backed by Moen’s exceptional 5-year warranty, you can be sure this faucet will serve you in the long run.

 It’s easy to install and can be used with sinks designed for two or three-hole installations.
-The highly visible markers on each handle indicate at a glance if the water is hot or cold.
+The highly visible markers on each handle indicate clearly whether the water is hot or cold.
 With this handle style, it’s easy to see when the tap is open — even when a garden hose is attached.

 The handles on this faucet are ADA-compliant.
-They’re easy to reach and to operate, making this a good pick for a commercial or shared space.
+They are easy to reach and operate, making this a good choice for a commercial or shared space.

 Included Instructions Are Vague

-If you’re new to installing faucets, it’s possible you’ll need additional instructions as the included ones are not easy to follow.
+If you’re new to installing faucets, you might need additional instructions as the included ones are not easy to follow.